General Session Faculty Disclosure List (pdf)

 With respect to financial relationships with commercial interests, when a person divests themselves of a relationship it is immediately not relevant to conflicts of interest, but it must be disclosed to the learners for 12 months.

 In addition, ASBRS recognizes that some non-financial/strategic business relationships or partnerships have the potential to cloud objectivity and foster institutional loyalty, resulting in conflicts of interest.

-The American Society of Breast Surgeons is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The American Society of Breast Surgeons is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.